-The History and Highlights of the Next Generation Air Traffic System
+Learn the Basics of The Next Generation Air Traffic System (NextGen)

 NextGen is short for Next Generation Air Transportation System; an FAA program developed to modernize today's national airspace system with the help of the entire industry.
 NextGen isn’t just a single program; it's made up of a series of initiatives designed to make the airspace system more efficient.